Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Plots

 \subsection{Distance Distribution Plot}

 Distance statistics can be visualized in the distance distribution plot.
 The distance distribution plot shows, for each integer $k$, the number of node pairs at distance $k$ from each other, divided by the total number of node pairs.
+The distance distribution plot is also called the \emph{hop plot}.
 The distance distribution plot can be used to read off the diameter, the median path length, and the 90-percentile effective diameter (see Section~\ref{sec:distance-statistics}).
 For temporal networks, the distance distribution plot can be shown over time.

 The non-temporal distance distribution plot shows the cumulated distance distribution function between all node pairs $(u,v)$ in the network, including pairs of the form $(u,u)$, whose distance is zero.